 - (5-10 minutes) Using the Backgrounds & Extensions section of this activity, discuss limitations of this type of research with students.

-- (5-10 minutes) Re-visit the graphs as a class; have students share what they interpreted in each graph (see the Teacher Key of the HIPPO 1-5 Curtain Plot Data Sets for this information).
+- (5-10 minutes) Re-visit the graphs as a class; have students share what they interpreted in each graph (see the last two pages of the Studying CO2 from Pole to Pole Data sheet for this information).

 - Explain(45 minutes)

 - (5 minutes) Have students define a “source” and a “sink” in relation to carbon.

 - Students will need copies of Student Page 1: Carbon Dioxide Concentrations in the Atmosphere and a computer with an Internet connection.
 Have students conduct research on the Internet regarding factors that change atmospheric carbon dioxide.
 (See the Teacher Key to Worksheets #1 and #2 for this information.)

 - Elaborate (20 minutes)